 Core initiative activities include: conducting high-level public dialogues with leaders across sectors; amplifying and extending ongoing university research in global health; and promoting cross-campus collaboration that connects Georgetown faculty and students with researchers and practitioners in global health throughout the world.

 By leveraging its location and influential networks, and reflecting its Jesuit heritage and commitment to social justice, Georgetown University is well-positioned to contribute at the crossroads where health, medicine, and science intersects with policy, law, diplomacy, and ethics.

 Georgetown builds upon its reputation and strengths by exploring, developing, and sharing concrete solutions that public, private, and civil society leaders can use in addressing real-world health problems facing needy families and communities.
 Crafting such solutions requires bridging our core expertise in the health sciences with other disciplines and professions, such as law, business, diplomacy, and social sciences, that provide essential insights.

 The initiative was officially launched on April 25, 2017, and is jointly led by Executive Vice President for Health Sciences and Executive Dean of the School of Medicine Edward Healton and Vice President for Global Engagement Thomas Banchoff.
-The GHI is coordinated by a faculty committee drawn from across campuses, in collaboration with Drs.
+The GHI is coordinated by a faculty committee drawn from across campuses, led by Drs.
 Healton and Banchoff in collaboration with John Monahan, senior advisor to Georgetown University President John J. DeGioia.